mkschreder/uberalice/README.md

 # About the malinois breed

 Belgian Malinois is a working breed.
 This means it requires at least 4-5 hours of your time - every single day.
 On average that's what I find that it requires.
 It is good to know this because it means that you have to structure your day around this and just realize that this is a fact.
-This is the time required to properly exercise this breed even when it is a puppy - from day one you get it it is a 4-5 hours per day undertaking - in total.
+This is the time required to properly exercise this breed even when it is a puppy - from day one you get it it is a 4-5 hours per day undertaking - on average.

 It is fun of course.
 These 4-5 hours are filled with physical exercise for you as the owner as well.
 You have to play tug, lay tracks (for search work), walk long distances and run around quite a bit.